Publishing Ethics

 The peer review aims to evaluate the originality, scientificity, and innovation of the submitted papers, help the editorial department to further exclude low-quality articles, and at the same time propose detailed amendments to the existing problems of the approved articles to help the authors improve paper quality.

 1) Anonymous review system.
-In order to avoid subjective influence to reviewing experts from the authors, the Biotechnology Bulletin adopts a "double-blind reviewing" system, which hides the authors’ names, organization, acknowledgement and other information during the review process, prompting the reviewing experts to make a more objective comments.
+In order to avoid subjective influence to reviewing experts from the authors, the Biotechnology Bulletin adopts a "double-anonymous reviewing" system, which hides the authors’ names, organization, acknowledgement and other information during the review process, prompting the reviewing experts to make a more objective comments.
 The experts’ information in the comments back to authors will also be deleted.

 2) Timeliness of peer review.
 Fill in the review comments on time and give it back to the editorial department within the specified time.
 You should explain the situation and return the manuscript if you cannot complete it on time.